CONSTITUTION

 Treasurer

-The Treasurer will be the and an executive officer of the Society, and, in that capacity, they will:
+The Treasurer will be the Chief Financial Officer and an Executive Council member of the Society, and, in that capacity, they will:

 1. manage the financial affairs of the Society under the Council’s direction;